abdo-bendari/Movie-Reservation-System/README.md

   <li><strong>bcrypt</strong>: A library for securely hashing user passwords before storing them in the database, protecting user data.</li>
   <li><strong>Nodemailer</strong>: A module for sending email notifications such as booking confirmations and alerts for special events.</li>
   <li><strong>Natural</strong>: A natural language processing (NLP) library used to power the chatbot feature, helping users with queries and information about movie bookings and services.</li>
-  <li><strong>Joi</strong>: A data validation library used to validate user input, ensuring that all requests, including ticket bookings and reviews, are correct and secure.</li>
   <li><strong>dotenv</strong>: Loads environment variables from a .env file, keeping sensitive information like API keys and database credentials secure.</li>
   <li><strong>CORS</strong>: Middleware for enabling secure cross-origin requests between the client and the backend API, ensuring proper security during communication.</li>
   <li><strong>Nodemon</strong>: A development tool that automatically restarts the server when file changes are detected, improving the development workflow.</li>